An ag(e)ing hacker, Luca Saiu's blog

 I always use a local server set up by me to temporarily host data, while synchronising between computer and phone.
 The server comes with the “computer” version of Anki and has a simple command-line interface.
 It is easy to use in practice as long as one can open a server with a public IP address or use IP masquerading to circumvent NAT restrictions.

 The Anki web site recommends a specific centralised service for synchronisation, which I do not use.
 Even if one’s Anki cards and progress are usually not very critical with respect to privacy I try to warn users against disclosing their own personal information in exchange for a little convenience.
-Here I can use only my own resources quite easily, as long as I can make my devices communicate with each other.
+Here it is quite easy for me to only rely on my own resources, as long as I can make my devices communicate with each other.

 Obeying Anki and working to satisfy the machine

-When a day’s work load is high I sometimes have the very unpleasant impression of needing to satisfy the machine, even if this exercise is entirely self-imposed.
-Every time one skips a day, with Anki, the cards to study the next day pile up, making the next session even heavier16.
+When I am not in the mood for studying or a day’s workload is high I sometimes have the very unpleasant impression of needing to satisfy the machine, even if this exercise is entirely self-imposed.
+Every time one skips a day, with Anki, the cards to study the next day pile up, making the next session even heavier17.

-A software is just one case of a particularly inflexible schedule or rule: Anna Aleksandrovna understood this danger when I presented her my new year resolution about vocabulary study, and in her response hinted at the “sense of guilt” of failing to meet a daily quota.
+A software is just one case of a particularly inflexible schedule or rule: [2024-08: Ms X.] understood this danger when I presented her my new year resolution about vocabulary study, and in her response hinted at the “sense of guilt” of failing to meet a daily quota.
 That objection is reasonable, as is her suggestion of focusing on one’s progress or achievements rather than on the difference between what one is and what one would want to be.

 Studying Russian lexicon hard for one full year